stefdebarros/ProjectInsight/README.md

 - [perform a complete multivariate logistic regression analysis](https://github.com/stefdebarros/ProjectInsight/blob/master/analysis_severe_cases_multivariate_logistic_regression.ipynb), with stepwise approach.
 - [use a supervised Machine Learning algorithm (logistic regression)](https://github.com/stefdebarros/ProjectInsight/blob/master/supervised_Machine_Learning_logistic_regression.ipynb) to identify the performance of the method, and the ability of such method to predict the outcome
 - soon more to come...

+## Brazil COVID19: ALL patients data, hospitalized or not

+As you may not know, in Brazil, healthcare is universal and free for everyone.
+This is important because it limits biases in healthcare data since (theoretically) there is no reason for someone sick not to enter the healthcare system.